 Machine-made rugs are the cheapest and least time-consuming to create, but they have a short lifespan.
 These carpets are often made from synthetic materials which cost less than natural materials.
 Because a machine-made rug is not as durable as a handmade rug, you’ll have to replace it sooner than later.

 You may be asking yourself ‘why are Persian rugs so expensive’?
 Well, where your rug was made makes a significant price difference.
 Carpets produced in a country where generations of families have been doing this work for years are going to cost more than in a nation where labor is cheap and machines are used.

 Every rug we weave from Tibetan wool is produced in Nepal.
 These rugs account for about 80% of our current production.
 These rugs are crafted with techniques used for thousands of years, and include the Tibetan Loop Senneh knot.
 We also produce rugs in Armenia with wool from Caucasus Mountain sheep using the traditional Persian Senneh knot technique, among others.

 The larger your rug, the more it’s going to cost.
 Carpets are generally priced by square foot or square meter.
 That’s why it’s crucial to get the right size from the start.
 A rug that’s too big will overpower the space and make you spend more money than necessary.

-Now you understand why a high quality rug is an investment.
-Instead of focusing on the price and asking, “How much does a rug cost?”—you are ready to evaluate all the factors that go into determining a rug’s value.
+In reality not all rugs are expensive, however now you understand why a high quality rug is an investment.
+Instead of focusing on the price and asking, 'How much does a rug cost?'—you are ready to evaluate all the factors that go into determining a rug’s value.

 At Tufenkian, tradition, pride, and passion are hand-woven into every carpet.
 Our products become more valuable each year as the number of craftspeople qualified to make them diminishes.